What’s the difference between high street prints and giclée fine art prints?

 Have a look at the skin tones – bright and fresh in the fine art print, but yellow and murky on the high street print.
 Her eyes gleam in the fine art print, but that brightness is totally absent from the high street print.

 With high street prints, it’s almost pot luck how their printers are calibrated and how the colours will come out.
-Our computers are calibrated with our printer’s system, so we know the colours will come out exactly as expected.
+My computer is calibrated with my printer’s system, so I know the colours will come out exactly as expected.

 Fading vs. museum quality